7 Good Reasons to get your Drinking Water Tested

-Exposure to very high levels may be fatal with acute toxicity and poisoning symptoms such as vomiting, abdominal pain and diarrhoea.
-Longer term exposure through contaminated drinking water is known to increase risks of bladder cancer and skin cancer.
-Further studies have proposed that arsenic can increase the risk of cancers of the lungs, digestive tract, liver, kidneys and the lymphatic system.
+Exposure to very high levels may be fatal with acute toxicity and poisoning symptoms such as vomiting, abdominal pain, and diarrhoea.
+Longer term exposure through contaminated drinking water is known to increase risks of bladder and skin cancer.
+Further studies have proposed that arsenic can increase the risk of cancers of the lungs, digestive tract, liver, kidneys, and the lymphatic system.

 Are we at risk from arsenic in the UK?
 A 2013 study commissioned by the UK Health Protection Agency (now part of Public Health England) looked at 512 properties with private water supplies in Cornwall.
-Five percent of samples tested were found to have arsenic concentrations that exceeded the prescribed concentration or value (PCV).
-Whilst Cornwall is one of the counties most seriously affected by arsenic contamination, groundwater arsenic hazard also exists in other parts of the UK.
+Five percent of samples tested were found to have arsenic concentrations that exceeded the Prescribed Concentration or Value (PCV).
+Whilst Cornwall is one of the counties most seriously affected by arsenic contamination, groundwater arsenic hazards also exists in other parts of the UK.